University Housing and the Resident Experience

 International Students find housing to be very challenging, so be proactive!
-There are two broad options for accommodation for international students: on campus and off campus.
-Undergraduate students tend to choose on campus housing while most graduate students find apartments off campus.
-On campus housing is more convenient in that you can pay a lump sum amount including rent and utilities to the university (this often includes basic cable, internet, as well as electricity and water and sewage); most tenants in off campus housing need to become customers with local companies and pay their own utility bills.
-International students can also apply for on campus housing as soon as they have ve been offered admissions by the university; in contrast, most off campus apartment complexes and private house owners require you to pay a deposit and have good credit.
+There are two broad options for accommodation for international students: on-campus and off-campus.
+On-campus housing is more convenient in that you can pay a lump sum amount including rent and utilities to the university (this often includes basic cable, internet, as well as electricity and water and sewage); most tenants in off-campus housing need to become customers with local companies and pay their own utility bills.
+International students can also apply for on-campus housing as soon as they have been offered admission by the university.

 Based on national as well as institutional data indicating that students living on campus have higher success rates than their off-campus peers, the University of Louisville requires all first-year students to live on campus.
 A variety of traditional-, suite-, and apartment-style accommodations are available, and each varies in pricing.
 For more information about the first-year live-on policy or your first-year live-on options, visit www.louisville.edu/housing.